Skip to main content

 Is Claude AI Safe?
 A Plain English Guide

 Quick Summary: Claude is safe for everyday tasks such as writing letters, asking questions, and planning activities.
-Anthropic, the company that makes Claude, encrypts your data and limits staff access to your conversations.
-The main risk is sharing private information you should not, such as passwords, bank details, or NHS numbers.
-Keep those out of the chat, change one setting in your account, and most people have nothing to worry about.
+Anthropic encrypts your data and limits staff access to your conversations.
+From July 2026, some users may be asked to verify their age or identity, and Anthropic can share conversations with the police without a court order in specific cases.
+Keep private information out of the chat and check one setting in your account.

 The honest answer is: quite a lot, for most everyday things.
 Here is what you need to know.